 Back to School for Street Children

 10% of Afghan children are forced to peddle to support themselves and their families.
-AfD is implementing a semi-formal mobile school adapted to their reality to give them access to a basic education.
+AfD is implementing a semi-formal school program adapted to their reality to give them access to a basic education.

 AfD is a contributing member of UNICEF’s WASH (Water, Sanitation and Hygiene) initiative, providing sanitation facilities, clean water systems and hygiene education.